-Shortly after this, in November 2012, I was in satsang with Lorne Hoff, a beautiful, bright, clear being who speaks from Self to Self.
-He shares from silence, and he simply invites listening to the silence from the perspective that “silence is who you are; you are pure, silent awareness…” I became immersed in what he was saying.
+Shortly after this, in November 2012, I was in satsang listening to Lorne speaking from the depths of silence, being simply invited to listen to the silence from the perspective that “silence is who you are; you are pure, silent awareness…” I became immersed in what was being spoken.
 I recognized I was going “beyond,” just as I had before in meditation.
 I noticed my mind notice, and then I let go… I let go… as if his words were the keys that were unlocking the boundless infinity of who I am… and I let go even deeper.
 I listened with all that I am to who I am, and I let go….

 By then Lorne’s attention was fully on me, talking to me and holding a direct gaze.
 The room disappeared and I saw only Lorne in a bright frame of light.
 My body got hotter and my heart was beating out of my chest.
 He invited surrender and I remember him speaking of not being the wave of the ocean but it’s depths too… As he said this, it was realized to be my reality… I am the depths.
 I am infinite.
 I am boundless.
 I am silence.
 I am nowhere to be found…